srid/emanote/README.md

   - dd styling
 - Nice to have, but not essential
   - [ ] RSS feeds
+    - Or switch to email lists.

 To triage,

+- [ ] Link inline tags to @tags index
 - [ ] Consistent ordering of notes in sidebar, index, query listing, backlinks
 - [ ] Directory routes (allow `$dir.html` even if `$dir.md` doesn't exist)
   - Display children inline?